tempestphp/tempest-docs/app/Content/framework/03-views.md

 title: Views
 ---

-Tempest supports two templating engines: Tempest Views, and Blade.
-Tempest Views is an experimental templating engine, while Blade has widespread support because of Laravel.
-Tempest Views is the default templating engine.
+Tempest supports two templating engines: Tempest views, and Blade.
+Tempest views is an experimental templating engine, while Blade has widespread support because of Laravel.
+Tempest views is the default templating engine.
 The end of this page discusses how to install Blade instead.

 ## View files